 Ciao is the main informal greeting in Italian language, but it is also commonly used in many other languages with a slightly more specific meaning.
 The word itself actually comes from Venetian s-ciào and it was used in the fixed expression s-ciào vostro, meaning “I am your slave”.
 For its part, s-ciào came from the medieval Latin word SCLAVU(M), originally meaning “Slav” and, since Slavs were often forced into slavery in the Middle Ages, by extension, “slave”.

-The name of Italian dish that everyone loves has uncertain origin.
+The name of the Italian dish everyone loves has an uncertain origin.
 Although is sure the derivation from dialectal pinza “clamp” (from Latin PINSERE, “to pound, stamp”), linguists suggest a connection with Greek πίτα (“cake, pie”, cfr.
 Hebrew פיתה and Arabic كماج).
 In any case, none of these words have something to do with pineapple.

 4- Al dente

 Literally meaning “to the tooth”, this adverb is commonly used to express the right consistency that pasta must have to be considered well cooked.
-The expression sounds pretty figurative, but its origin is unclear: some think that it was created as a comparison of the consistency of the pasta with the one of a tooth, others infer that, when it comes to verify if pasta is well cooked, Italians use to break one piece of it between two teeth.
+The expression sounds pretty figurative, but its origin is unclear: some think that it was created as a comparison of the consistency of the pasta with the one of a tooth, others infer that, when it comes to verifying if pasta is well cooked, Italians use to break one piece of it between two teeth.
 One way or another, your pasta must certainly be al dente if you want it to be 100% Italian!

 5- Tutti frutti

 This expression, literally meaning “all fruits”, is Italian indeed, but it is used in Italy just in reference to the famous Little Richard’s song, as the correct Italian form would actually be tutti i frutti.
 Its true meaning, as many of the non-Italian readers might know, is in fact “a confection or ice cream containing chopped usually candied fruits” – something that resembles the Sicilian cassata but that we definitely don’t have here in Italy.
-Which is interesting, since this particular variety of ice cream is known by an Italian name all over the world, from US to India.
+This is interesting since this particular variety of ice cream is known by an Italian name all over the world, from the US to India.
 The invention of tutti frutti ice cream is attributed to Kentucky ice cream factory owner Roy Motherhead, who named it after his daughter ‘Toodie’ in the late 1940s-early 1950s, although there are documents that suggest that the tutti frutti ice cream was already being served in the late 19th century in the US as well as in England.

 Coined in 1971 by Boston Globe editor Bill Cardoso, this term is used to define a certain style of journalism and, more in general, writing, marked by the use of “an unconventional, exaggerated and highly subjective style, often when the reporter takes part in the events of the story”.
-Authors/journalists such as Hunter Thompson, Tom Wolfe and Lester Bangs are considered as godfathers of the movement.
+Authors/journalists such as Hunter Thompson, Tom Wolfe, and Lester Bangs are considered godfathers of the movement.
 The term comes from Italian gonzo (“dolt”), while Cardoso was proposing the spurious French gonzeaux.

 This one word has a very interesting story: it was originally a shortened form of jean fustian (from Middle English Gene, “Genoa; Genovese” + fustian, “strong cotton fabric”), as this particular kind of texture was produced in the Italian city of Genova.
-The -s was added to jean under influence from the cognate Old French Jannes (modern French Gênes).
-Originated from an Italian toponym, this term returned in the Italian vocabulary after many modifications and is now used all over the world.
+The -s was added to jean under influence of the cognate Old French Jannes (modern French Gênes).
+Originated from an Italian toponym, this term returned to the Italian vocabulary after many modifications and is now used all over the world.